migalabs/eth2-client-analyzer/README.md

 It is needed to provide a configuration file through the argument of the execution.
 In this configuration file we may input all needed variables to make the script work for our specific case.

-Please do not change the section names (the ones in [])
+Please do not change the section names (the ones between [])

+<br></br>

 ### BASIC

 - <strong>PIDS</strong>: We may provide a list of PIDs to monitor.

-- <strong>FOLDERS</strong>: We may provide a list of Folders to monitor.
+- <strong>FOLDERS</strong>: We may provide a list of folders to monitor.

 <strong>Please keep in mind that order is important.
-This way, the first folder in the list will be assigned to the pid in the list.
-The same would apply to the second, third...
+This way, the first folder in the list will be assigned to the first PID in the list.
+The same would apply to the second, third and so on.

-It is very important that we provide the same amount of pids and folders, otherwise the script will terminate.</strong>
+It is very important that we provide the same amount of PIDs and folders, otherwise the script will terminate.</strong>

-In case you found that the folders are not being properly monitored, it is recommended to use an absolute path.
+In case you find that the folders are not being properly monitored, it is recommended to use an absolute path.

 - <strong>OUTPUT_FILE</strong>: the name of the output file we want the script to write to.
 If this file does not exist, the script will create automatically.

-- <strong>SLEEP_INTERVAL</strong> (in seconds): this variable represnts the time betweeneach time the script monitors resources.
+- <strong>SLEEP_INTERVAL</strong> (in seconds): this variable represents the time between each time the script monitors resources.
 By default we have applied 30, which would mean that every 30 seconds there is a new line added to the output file for each pid.
     - Minimum is 1 second.

 With an interval of 30 seconds and 5 clients running at the same time, the script generates an output file of 4MB a week.

+<br></br>

 ### NAMES

 Here we may define the names we want to output for each process.
-Usually the processes associated with a pid have a different name than what we want to output.
+Usually the processes associated with a PID have a different name than what we want to output.

-For example, Teku client runs under the "java" process, which menas the process name would be "java".
+For example, Teku client runs under the "java" process, which means the process name would be "java".

-Here we may defined the name we want to give in the tool output.
+Here we may define the name we want to give in the tool output.

 ```

 [BASIC]

-PIDS = 1,2,3,4,5
+PIDS = 25102,16230,14520,24510,1250

 FOLDERS = ~/.eth2/,~/.lighthouse/,~/.local/share/teku/,~/eth2_clients/nimbus/,~/.local/share/lodestar/